lukjasin/purpledocs/docs/intro.md

 The `npm run start` command builds your website locally and serves it through a development server, ready for you to view at http://localhost:3000/.

 Open `docs/intro.md` (this page) and edit some lines: the site **reloads automatically** and displays your changes.

+## System supplier

+The software developer is Porta Capena.